-Protein signatures related to pancreatic islet cell biology Angelika Danielsson, Cecilia Lindskog, Fredrik Pontén
+Protein signatures related to pancreatic islet cell biology

+Angelika Danielsson, Cecilia Lindskog, Fredrik Pontén

-In collaboration with Olle Korsgren, Lars Johansson (UU), Mathias Uhlén (SciLifeLab).
-This project aims to develop tools for in vivo imaging of beta-cells by the identification of new surface cell markers specifically expressed on beta-cells.
-Isolated Langerhans islets from humans intended for islet cell transplantation are collected and used together with various human samples of pancreatic tissues and endocrine tumors.
-Specific tissue microarrays are generated and following searches in the Human Protein Atlas database, candidates showing selective expression patterns in Langerhans islets are further validated and characterized.
-For identified proteins with beta cell-specific expression, monoclonal antibodies are generated and tested in animal studies and pancreatic explants.
-Candidate proteins showing surface expression and availability of epitopes in vivo are used as templates to generate small molecules, affibodies and/or diabodies that can further be utilized in the development of PET tracers for in vivo use in humans.
+In collaboration with Olle Korsgren, Lars Johansson (UU), Mathias Uhlén (SciLifeLab) This project aims to develop tools for in vivo imaging of beta-cells by the identification of new surface cell markers specifically expressed on beta-cells.
+Specific tissue microarrays are generated and following searches in the Human Protein Atlas database, candidates showing selective expression patterns in Langerhans islets are further validated and characterizedCandidate proteins showing surface expression and availability of epitopes in vivo are used as templates to generate small molecules, affibodies and/or diabodies that can further be utilized in the development of PET tracers for in vivo use in humans.
 The overall goal is to develop a system for measuring beta cell mass in humans as a tool to study anti-diabetic drugs and development of diabetes.